BLSQ/openhexa-sdk-python/README.md

 openhexa pipelines init "My awesome pipeline"
 ```

 Great!
-As you can see in the console output, the OpenHexa CLI has created a new directory, which contains the basic
+As you can see in the console output, the OpenHEXA CLI has created a new directory, which contains the basic
-structure required for an OpenHexa pipeline.
+structure required for an OpenHEXA pipeline.
 You can now `cd` in the new pipeline directory and run the pipeline:

 ```shell
 cd my_awesome_pipeline